KanoComputing/tactile/README.md

 `rsync -avir res/ui/*  root@172.16.254.180:/usr/share/tactile/ui/`

-if you see multiple file being update on your terminal:
+If you see multiple file being update on your terminal:

 ```bash
 <f+++++++++ Tactile/Wires/touch_a_grid.qml